akarlinsky/world_mortality/README.md

 Peru provides daily death counts.
 We summed them up to form weekly death counts.

+From July 1st 2022, we adjust SINADEF's figures to the total number of registered deaths in Peru using the ratio between it and Peru's stats office (INEI).
+The completeness rates are: 2017: 66%; 2018: 74%; 2019: 73%; 2020 onward: 94%.
+For more details see the [discussion in our repo](https://github.com/akarlinsky/world_mortality/issues/4#issuecomment-1166526485).
+The adjusted deaths numbers were rounded to one significant digit to emphasize that they were adjusted.

 ### Philippines (monthly)
 Philippines Statistics Authority: https://psa.gov.ph/vital-statistics/table.